-Retention Time (t_R): In liquid chromatography and gas chromatography, the retention time, t_R , is defined as the time elapsed between the injection of the sample and the appearance of the maximum peak response of the eluted sample zone. t_R may be used as a parameter for identification.
-Chromatographic retention times are characteristic of the compounds they represent but are not unique.
-Coincidence of retention times of a sample and a reference substance can be used as a partial criterion in construction of an identity profile but may not be sufficient on its own to establish identity.
-Absolute retention times of a given compound may vary from one chromatogram to the next.
+Retention Time (tR): In liquid chromatography and gas chromatography, the retention time, $t_R$ , is defined as the time elapsed between the injection of the sample and the appearance of the maximum peak response of the eluted sample zone. $t_R$ may be used as a parameter for identification.
+Chromatographic retention times are characteristic of the compounds they represent but are not

-Retention Volume (V_R): The retention volume is the volume of mobile phase required for elution of a component.
+Retention Volume ( $V_R$ ): The retention volume is the volume of mobile phase required for elution of a component.
 It may be calculated from the retention time and the flow rate in mL/min: